barneyhill/ASOptimizer/README.md

 Oligonucleotides Allows Optimization of Pharmaceutical Properties.
 Mol.
 Ther.
 Nucleic Acids 19, 706–717.

-## Download Instructions:
-You can download the dataset and place it into the dataset/ folder within your project directory.
-Ensure the folder structure looks like this:

-project_directory/
-│
-├── dataset/
-│   └── [downloaded_dataset_files]
-│
-├── libpreprocess/
-├── models/
-├── README.md

 Please refer to the original sources for more details on the data and its terms of use.